tuskyapp/Tusky/doc/ViewModelInterface.md

 }
 ```

-This is a good start, but it can be me looks like
+This is a good start, but it can be me significantly improved.
-`NotificationsFragment`.

 ### Model actions with sealed classes